jdaster64/ttyd-tot/README.md

 ### Tower of Trials (v1.00 r27) by Jdaster64

 ### Overview
-Tower of Trials is a Roguelike mod of Paper Mario: TTYD by Jdaster64.
+**Tower of Trials** is a Rogue-like mod of Paper Mario: TTYD by Jdaster64.
 In it, Mario storms the newly-renovated Hooktail Castle, fighting through a battery of enemy encounters and building up an arsenal of party members, moves, badges and other rewards!
 Once you've finished a run, you can spend